Codependency: Recovery and prognosis

 With no consensus as to how codependency should be defined, and with no recognized diagnostic criteria, mental health professionals hold a range of opinions about the diagnosis and treatment of codependency.
-Caring for an individual with a physical addiction is not necessarily treating a pathology.
-The caregiver may only require assertiveness skills and the ability to place responsibility for the addiction on the other.
-There are various recovery paths for individuals who struggle with codependency.
-For example, some may choose cognitive-behavioral psychotherapy, sometimes accompanied by chemical therapy for accompanying depression.
-There also exist support groups for codependency, such as Co-Dependents Anonymous (CoDA), Al-Anon/Alateen, Nar-Anon, and Adult Children of Alcoholics (ACoA), which are based on the twelve-step program model of Alcoholics Anonymous, Celebrate Recovery and Life Recovery a Christian 12 step Bible-based group.
+Caring for an individual with a physical addiction is not necessarily a pathology.
+The caregiver may benefit from assertiveness skills and the ability to place responsibility for the addiction on the other.

+Individuals who identify with codependency may benefit from psychotherapy, including cognitive behavioral therapy and mindfulness practices.

 Many self-help guides have been written on the subject of codependency.
+Self-help groups such as Co-Dependents Anonymous (CoDA), Al-Anon/Alateen, Nar-Anon, and Adult Children of Alcoholics (ACoA), which are based on the twelve-step program model of Alcoholics Anonymous, or Celebrate Recovery, a Christian twelve-step, Bible-based group, also provide support for recovery from codependency.